cy33hc/ps4-ezremote-client/README.md

  - Create Zip files on PS4 local drive or usb drive
  - Extract from zip, 7zip and rar files
  - File management function include cut/copy/paste/rename/delete/new folder/file for files on PS4 local drive or usb or WebDAV Server.
  - Simple Text Editor to make simply changes to config text files.
+Limited to edit files over 32kb and limited to edit lines up to 1023 characters.
+If you try edit lines longer then 1023 characters, it will be truncated.

 ## Installation